 The Mö runs from the central train station to the richly decorated City Hall.
 The shopping boulevard is lined with historical merchant's villas, which are now home to a wide variety of popular department stores; expect no less than Europe's largest sports store (Karstadt), and the world's biggest electronics store (Saturn).

-An architectural gem is the historical Levantehaus, a traditional brick stone house-turned-shopping centre, now home to high class specialty shops, international restaurants, and the exclusive hotel Park Hyatt.
+An architectural gem is the historical Levantehaus, a traditional brick stone house-turned-shopping center, now home to high-class specialty shops, international restaurants, and the exclusive hotel Park Hyatt.

 06 of 06

 Berlin's Shopping Street: Ku'damm

 Kurfürstendamm, or simply Ku'damm, is Berlin's most popular shopping street.
 The 2-mile long boulevard is packed with international shops (Zara, H&M, Mango, Esprit), hotels, restaurants, and movie theatres, which still advertise their program with hand-painted film posters.

 Browse the many levels of KaDeWe, the biggest department store in continental Europe.
 Shop for designer labels on the first few floors followed by fine jewels and cosmetics to the legendary food floors at the top.

 Make sure to promenade through the quiet side streets of the Ku'damm, such as Fasanenstraße, where you find beautiful townhouses, cozy cafés, art galleries and antique stores.